hugocore/e-commerce-shop/README.md

 project, it seemed overkill to have this layer due to the small number of models and their simplicity.
 Thus I just coupled services and ActiveRecord directly.

-* Data layer - Controls the data storage.
+* Persistence - Controls the data storage.
 To keep things simple in this project, I've used ActiveRecord to manage the system's entities a.k.a data models.
 These are the data models represented in an Entity–relationship model diagram (ERD):